 (see also: Helping with Activities of Daily Living)

 Questions are stressful for patients because they may feel stupid if they do not understand the question, and because they are unable to answer.
 On the other hand, patients sometimes want to be able to choose.
-If we notice patients looking confused or tense, change the way we ask questions:
+If patients look confused or tense, change how you ask questions:

 - Ask simple questions and avoid giving complex choices.
 Limit choices to two or three options, and keep each option simple.